Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Related work

 \subsection{Clinical missingness}

 Missingness naturally occurs in medical studies in which information is recorded for clinical decision-making~\cite{haukoos2007advanced}.
-Missing data may therefore present informative patterns.
-Current clinical understanding of missingness relies on the three well-studied patterns~\cite{little2019statistical}: \emph{Missing Completely At Random} (MCAR) --- random subsets of patients and/or covariates are missing; \emph{Missing At Random} (MAR) --- missing data patterns are a function of observed variables; and \emph{Missing Not At Random} (MNAR) --- missing patterns depend on unobserved variables or on the missing values themselves.
-However, current missingness formalisations often ignore group-specific patterns of observation.
-Our work provides a finer formalisation of missingness in the medical context by taking into account membership to marginalised groups, and characterising how clinical presence may result in group-specific missingness patterns.
+Missing data may, therefore, present informative patterns.
+Current clinical understanding of missingness relies on the three well-studied patterns~\cite{little2019statistical}: \emph{Missing Completely At Random} (MCAR) --- random subsets of covariates are missing; \emph{Missing At Random} (MAR) --- missing data patterns are a function of observed variables; and \emph{Missing Not At Random} (MNAR) --- missing patterns depend on unobserved variables, potentially on the missing values themselves.

 Missing data prohibits the use of traditional statistical models that require complete data.
 Ignoring patients with missing data, also known as complete case analysis, lowers statistical power~\cite{little1989analysis}.
 Thus, practitioners often replace missing data, selecting from a wide range of available imputation strategies.
 These include single imputation strategies, which replace missing data with a single value such as mean, median, or nearest neighbour value~\cite{batista2002study, bertsimas2021imputation}, or multiple imputation strategies, which propose multiple possible values for each missing one~\cite{newgard2015missing, rubin2004multiple, white2011multiple} as a way to quantify the uncertainty associated with the missingness process.
 Typically, both types of imputation strategies assume MCAR and/or MAR patterns, and all associated theoretical guarantees depend on these assumptions.